dinosoldic/EEG-Preproc-ERP/README.md

 # EEG Data Processing Project

 ## Project Overview
 This project provides a set of functions for preprocessing, plotting, and exporting EEG data for further analysis in SPSS.
-It utilizes the EEGLAB toolbox to facilitate these tasks.
+It utilizes the EEGLAB toolbox to facilitate these tasks and offers two primary methods for preprocessing data: the standard `eegPreproc` function and the alternative `unfoldERPData` function based on [Unfold Toolbox](https://github.com/unfoldtoolbox/unfold) for handling overlapping Event-Related Potentials (ERPs).

 ## Benefits
 - Streamlines the EEG data analysis process.